tnmy44/gitlab-analytics/.gitlab/issue_templates/Triage: Data Triage.md

 ## Data Engineer tasks

 The focus area for the Data Engineer are the Data Pipelines and Data Infrastructure.
-* [ ] Check [Trusted Data Health Dashboard](https://app.periscopedata.com/app/gitlab/891891/TD:-Trusted-Data-Health-Dashboard) to get high level overview of health status if the data in the Snowflake Data-warehouse could be trusted or not.
-Health Status in the dashboard is presented separately for Data extraction (RAW data layer) and Data transformation (Prod data layer) with a PASS, FAIL, WARNING status.
 * [ ] Investigate and respond to each **active** failure and alert in **#data-pipelines** and **#data-prom-alerts** by:
     * [ ] Updating the [Monte Carlo](https://getmontecarlo.com/monitors) status via Slack according to the defined action
     * [ ] [Creating an issue](https://gitlab.com/gitlab-data/analytics/issues/new?issuable_template=Triage%3A%20Errors%20DE) for each failure or relevant alert.